kshlsa/fortress/docs/developers/libraries/torquejs.md

 order: 1
 -->

-# TorqueJS
+# FortressJS

-Use the TorqueJS library for connecting clients to Fortress {synopsis}
+Use the FortressJS library for connecting clients to Fortress {synopsis}

-[`fortressjs`](https://github.com/hardiksa/fortressjs) is a JavaScript and TypeScript client library for [Fortress](https://github.com/hardiksa/fortress) and [Ethermint](https://github.com/tharsis/ethermint) nodes.
+[`fortressjs`](https://github.com/kshlsa/fortressjs) is a JavaScript and TypeScript client library for [Fortress](https://github.com/kshlsa/fortress) and [Ethermint](https://github.com/tharsis/ethermint) nodes.

 ## Functionalities